OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaLayerMaterial.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">By default, only the geometry associated with this material contributes to subsurface.
+        <p class="scene-class-attr-comment">By default, only the geometry associated with this material contributes to subsurface.
 The DwaLayerMaterial ignores the sss trace sets of the submaterials.
 If you want adjacent geometry with different material to contribute as well, specify all those parts here.</p>

     </p>